-20+ Best Phone Interview Tips to Get a Face-to-Face Interview
+26 Best Phone Interview Tips to Get a Second Interview

 Looking for phone interview tips?
 A phone interview is sometimes referred to as a screening interview or prescreen interview.
 For employers and job candidates, this provides a more appropriate and readily accessible format for introducing the job candidate to the job opportunity.
-It saves the employer time and the job applicant time as it uses this session to deduce whether or not the candidate is a good fit for the job early on.
+It saves the employer time and job applicant time as it uses this session to deduce whether the candidate is a good fit for the job early on.
 It is considered a fairly normal part of the interview process and job search process.
-Passing a telephone interview usually means an invite to an in-person interview.
+Passing a telephone interview usually means an invitation to an in-person interview.
 And there are more tips than having a glass of water with you.

 Phone Interview Tips